Stress Isotropization in Weakly Jammed Granular Packings

-{\bf Macroscopic implications of the non-Eshelby propagator.} In amorphous solids, shear transformations tend to induce further local plastic reorganizations through stress propagation.
-In elasto-plastic models, the characteristics of the resulting yielding transition rely on the quadrupolar symmetry of the Eshelby propagator.
-Due to this symmetry, a shear transformation is equally likely to drive any neighboring region towards or away from a plastic reorganization.
-Loosely defining a scalar stress $\sigma$ characterizing how far the region is from the reorganization threshold $\sigma_c$, this implies that $\sigma$ undergoes a symmetric random walk prior to reaching $\sigma_c$.
-By contrast, Eq.~\eqref{eq:PB-SB} predicts an additional dilational stress $\mathcal{P}_b$, which should bias the random walk and change some universal characteristics of the system's fluidization transition.
+{\bf Macroscopic implications of the non-Eshelby propagation.} In amorphous solids, shear transformations can trigger further plastic events via stress propagation.
+In elasto-plastic models, this cascade is governed by the Eshelby propagator’s quadrupolar symmetry, which makes a shear transformation equally likely to promote or suppress plastic reorganizations in nearby regions.
+Loosely defining a scalar stress $\sigma$ characterizing how far a region is from the reorganization threshold $\sigma_c$, this implies that $\sigma$ undergoes a symmetric random walk prior to reaching $\sigma_c$.
+By contrast, Eq.~\eqref{eq:PB-SB} predicts an additional dilational stress $\mathcal{P}_b$, which should bias this walk and alter the universality of the fluidization transition.

-To illustrate the macroscopic implications of this breaking of the stress-reversal symmetry, we turn to a simple mean-field elasto-plastic model~\cite{Hebraud98}.
-The model monitors the temporal evolution of the probability density $P(\sigma, t)$ for a region of the amorphous solid to have a local stress $\sigma$ at time $t$.
-In a material under external shear at a rate $\dot{\gamma}$, $\sigma$ systematically increases at rate $\mu\dot{\gamma}$.
-It also diffuses via the random positive and negative stress increments resulting from shear transformations in the rest of the material.
-The associated diffusion coefficient $D=a\Gamma$ is proportional to the number $\Gamma$ of plastic reorganizations per unit time.
-To account for the dilational bias $\mathcal{P}_b$ away from yielding we introduce an additional drift term $-bD$ to the evolution equation for $P(\sigma,t)$, where $a$ and $b$ are both constants:
+To illustrate the macroscopic implications of this breaking of the stress-reversal symmetry, we turn to a simple mean-field elasto-plastic model~\cite{Hebraud98} that monitors the probability density $P(\sigma, t)$ of local stresses over time $t$.
+In a material under external shear at rate $\dot{\gamma}$, $\sigma$ increases at rate $\mu\dot{\gamma}$.
+It also diffuses due to stress kicks from distant shear transformations, with diffusion coefficient $D=a\Gamma$, where $\Gamma$ is the number of plastic reorganizations per unit time and $a$ a constant.
+We reason that the added dilational stress $\mathcal{P}_b$ increases the packing pressure and thus reduces the tendency to yield~\cite{Bonn17}.
+At leading order, this introduces a drift away from the yielding threshold that is proportional to $\Gamma$.
+It can thus be represented by adding a current $-bD$ to the evolution equation for $P(\sigma,t)$, where $b$ is a constant:

 Here, the disappearance rate $\nu(\sigma)=\tau^{-1}H(\abs{\sigma}-\sigma_c)$, where $H$ denotes the Heaviside step function, implies that each region whose stress exceeds the critical value $\sigma_c$ undergoes a plastic reorganization and is removed from the system.
 It is then reintroduced as a new stress-less configuration through the last term of Eq.~\eqref{eq:Hebraud-Lequeux} involving Dirac's delta function $\delta$, with the condition that $\Gamma(t)=\int_{-\infty}^{+\infty}\nu(\sigma)P(\sigma,t)\,\text{d}\sigma$.
 As $b$ quantifies the relative importance of the dilational and Eshelby stress propagation, we expect it to become relevant close to unjamming.